Erika Karata: Career

+Personal life

-On January 23, 2020, Shūkan Bunshun revealed that Karata had been involved in an extramarital affair with actor Masahiro Higashide, her co-star on Asako I & II, since 2017 even while his wife was pregnant with their third child.
+On January 23, 2020, Shūkan Bunshun revealed that Karata had been in an extramarital affair with actor Masahiro Higashide, her co-star on Asako I & II, since 2017, continuing through his wife's pregnancy with their third child.
 In response, she dropped out of the television series Prayers in the Emergency Room.
-Episodes 5 and 6 of 100-moji Idea Drama o Shita!, which she had co-written and starred in, was removed from broadcast.
-The episodes had been about a newcomer actress being involved in an extramarital affair and had included Higashide's name as Karata's character's friend.
+Episodes 5 and 6 of 100-moji Idea Drama o Shita!, which she had co-written and starred in, were removed from broadcast.
+The episodes had been about a newcomer actress being involved in an extramarital affair and had included the name Higashide for Karata's character's friend.